proctorf/HIST289/index.md

 That website will house three types of student work.

-1)  DATA -- The first will be the data, students will text encode a number of runaway ads throughout the semester, you will generate and populate a database that holds the structured data you deem important from the ads you select and encode.
+1)  DATA -- The first will be the data, students will encode a number of runaway ads throughout the semester, you will generate and populate a database that holds the structured data you deem important from the ads you select and encode.

 2)  Interpretive Digital History projects -- working in teams, or even in one big team, you will build a piece of digital history using the data and skills we have developed over the course of the semester. *Students can elect to identify a new digital tool and apply it to their historical problem.* **This will require you to pose a historical question and to answer it in digital form using digital tools/techniques.**

 3)  Collective Work on introducing the site.

-4)  Grading of Final Project
+***Grading of Final Project***

-> **Collective Work --** The quality of the ads that you are responsible
-> for transcribing AND the quality of your team's section of the
-> class-site will be considered here.
+ **Collective Work (5%) --** The quality of the ads that you are responsible for transcribing AND the quality of your team's section of the class-site will be considered here.

 **Final Report (7.5%) --** Your Final Report will consist of two parts: